 Please consider subscribing to R&IA’s monthly eNewsletters, and eBulletins.
 We will send out eBulletins as we have relevant time-bound information to share - this includes discrete eBulletins for the Opening the Door project.

 R&IA's annual forum was held in September 2021.
 It had a focus on the approval of accessible housing standards to the National Construction Code 2022 and addressing the challenges to adoption by NSW and SA.
 View further forum details here.

 Opening the Door Project

 The Opening the Door project aims to support people with disability to achieve choice and control with their housing options.
 To learn more about the project and to access useful links and resources, go to the Opening the Door project page by clicking on the logo.

 Click on the thumbnail below to see the ‘Introduction to the Project’ video.
 Other project videos can be viewed on the Opening the Door page, including an overview of the Australian housing context.

 Building Better Homes - A National Building Code for All Australians

-The NSW, WA and SA are yet to commit to implementing accessible housing to the new 2022 National Construction Code.
-We only have until the end of the year to help them get on the right path.
-To contact your government to let them know how important accessible housing is for ALL Australians click on their logo.
+The NSW and WA governments are yet to commit to implementing accessible housing to the new 2022 National Construction Code.
+This will take effect in other states from 1 May 2023.
+To contact either government to let them know how important accessible housing is for ALL Australians click on the Building Better Homes logo.
 Rights & Inclusion Australia is an active partner in the Building Better Homes campaign.